Rari-Capital/nova/spec.md

   - [This is called a SOFT REVERT.](#core-spec)
   - If a strategy **soft reverts**, the `inputTokens` for the request will **not be sent** to the bot and **only 70% of the bounty** will be sent (instead of the usual 100%).
 The **30% bounty penalty** is to prevent bots from attempting to cause or wait for soft reverts and **act in good faith** instead.

-The `execNonce` argument is used to compute the `execHash` needed to unlock the bounty for this strategy on L2.
+The `nonce` argument is used to compute the `execHash` needed to unlock the bounty for this strategy on L2.

 The `xDomainMessageGasLimit` is used to determine the gas limit used for the cross domain call to `execCompleted`.
 [A fraction of this gas limit (currently 1/32nd) is consumed by the call to `sendMessage`](https://github.com/ethereum-optimism/contracts/blob/master/contracts/optimistic-ethereum/OVM/chain/OVM_CanonicalTransactionChain.sol#L42)